Discover our neighborhoods

 Bicyclist crossing a bridge on the Wolf River Greenway trail in Memphis.

-The protected green space along the Wolf River includes a paved pathway for walking and cycling that’s currently under construction and will eventually extend 36 miles from Mud Island to Shelby County’s suburbs.
+The protected green space along the Wolf River currently includes a paved 14-mile pathway for walking and cycling.
+The current construction project will eventually extend the pathway to 36 miles from Mud Island to Shelby County’s suburbs.
 Current access points include the Shady Grove trailhead on Humphreys Boulevard.
 Photo by Ryan Hall

 Learn more